tatethurston/embedded-typescript/README.md

 ## What is this? 🧐

 A type safe templating system for TypeScript.
-Templates are compiled to TypeScript files that are then imported for type safe string generation.
+Templates are compiled to TypeScript files that you then import for type safe string generation.

 This templating system draws inspiration from ERB, [EJS](https://ejs.co/), [handlebars](https://handlebarsjs.com/) and [mustache](https://github.com/janl/mustache.js).
-This project embraces the "just JavaScript" spirit of ejs and adds some of the helpful white space semantics of mustache.
+This project embraces the "just JavaScript" spirit of `ejs` and adds some of the helpful white space semantics of `mustache`.

 Checkout the [examples](#examples-) or [play with embedded-typescript in your browser](https://codesandbox.io/s/ets-playground-9mzk8).

 ## Installation & Usage 📦

 1. Add this package to your project:

-   - `yarn add embedded-typescript`
+   `npm install embedded-typescript` or `yarn add embedded-typescript`

 ## Motivation